WATCH: Florida firefighters rescue woman from flooded car

 On Wednesday, Collier County officials said half of the streets in Naples were “not passable” due to high water.
 Officials added that tides may further raise the water level.

-Hurricane Ian made landfall as a Category 4 storm, with maximum wind speeds of 150 mph, but later weakened as it made its way up into central Florida.
+Hurricane Ian made landfall just after 3 p.m.
+Wednesday as a Category 4 storm, with maximum wind speeds of 150 mph, but later weakened as it made its way up into central Florida.

+Early Thursday morning, the National Weather Service downgraded Ian to a tropical storm after its maximum sustained windspeeds fell to 65 mph.

 Roughly 2.2 million Floridians were without power early Thursday, according to PowerOutage.us.